benchungiscool/quickpos/README.md

 # QuickPOS
-A point of sale terminal for small business owners based on Python and Tkinter
+A point of sale terminal for small business owners based on Python and Flask

 ## Install
 To get started, run the following shell commands.